Grandkojo/task-management-system-amalitech/README.md

 - `AdminUser` – can view and manage everything **including deleting tasks**.
 - `RegularUser` – can create and update tasks, but **cannot delete tasks**.

-In `Main.main`, you can switch the logged-in user by choosing which instance is assigned to `currentUser` before starting the loop.
+In `Main`, both users are registered with `AuthService`.
+Use the **Main Menu → Switch User** option to change the active user at runtime.
 The active user is stored via `AuthService` and used for permission checks.

 #### Projects